isomerpages/moe-punggolviewpri/_ez-links/SLS & MIMS.md

 <h4><strong>PASSWORD RESET REQUEST</strong></h4>
 <p><a href="https://forms.gle/Pvcurc4kN4W4t79n8" rel="noopener noreferrer nofollow" target="_blank">Click here to request a password request</a>
 </p>
+<p>Please take note, that the password is case sensitive.
+If it is a capital
+letter, you have to type it with a capital letter.
+Typing it with a lower case letter will be deemed as wrong password.</p>
 <p></p>
 <h4><strong>LOG IN TO SLS USING <em><u>"LOGIN WITH MIMS"</u></em></strong></h4>
 <p>Please use "LOGIN WITH MIMS"</p>